itsadeepizza/itsadeepizza.github.io/_posts/2023-03-12-hmm_filtering.md

 For this part, I will mainly refer to the presentation made on Wikipedia (([https://en.wikipedia.org/wiki/Forward_algorithm](https://en.wikipedia.org/wiki/Forward_algorithm))), which I found clear and well-done.

-If our basic model only calculates $p(x_i\mid y_i)$, what we want to do is include the information given by all the previous states, i.e., calculate
+If our basic model only calculates $p(x_t\mid y_t)$, what we want to do is include the information given by all the previous states, i.e., calculate

 $$p(x_t\mid y_1,\dots,y_t)$$